A twist on ring morphisms and crepant contractions: Twist and cotwist around ring morphisms

 where $\epsilon^\rmR \colon SR \to 1_{\cB}$ is the counit of the adjunction $(S, R)$, so that there is \item The \textit{cotwist} around $S$ is a functor $C$ which sits in a functorial triangle

 where $\eta^\rmR \colon 1_{\cA} \to RS$ is the unit of the adjunction $(S, R)$. \end{enumerate} \end{definition}

-\begin{remark} Since taking cones in triangulated categories is not functorial, it is not clear, without any additional structure on the triangulated categories $\cA$ and $\cB$ that the functors $T$ and $C$ exist.
-However, in what follows, we will be working with bimodules so that taking cones will be sensible in our context. \end{remark}
+\begin{remark} Definition \ref{twist def} is adapted from the definition in \cite{AL}.
+Since taking cones in triangulated categories is not functorial, it is not clear, without any additional structure on the triangulated categories $\cA$ and $\cB$, whether the functors $T$ and $C$ exist or whether they are uniquely defined (even up to isomorphism).
+However, this paper concerns bimodules and so taking cones is sensible in our context.
+In the remainder of this remark, we will specify more precisely why "taking cones is sensible in our context".
+Mostly, this discussion is for the reader who would like a more rigorous treatment of twists around a functors.

+Let $\cA$ be the DG-category with one object $x$ and with morphisms defined by $\cA(x, x) \colonequals A$, with $A$ seen as a DG-algebra concentrated in degree zero.
+Then, a DG-module over $\cA$ corresponds to a chain complex of $A$-modules, and so we can easily check that $\cA$ is a Morita enhancement of $\Dcat(\Mod A)$.
+We may define a similar enhancement for $B$ and $A \otimes_\Z B^\op$.